I only ever cried over three people in my life:

 Or you could always share my taxi home…

-I notice a poster on the wall beside the jukebox that says:
+I notice a typed-up sheet of A4 paper on the wall beside the jukebox that says:

 THEATRE GROUP SEEKS LESBIAN THESPIANS